Chemistry at Envisioning Research Contests

-The Envisioning Research contest is a collaborative effort by NC State’s Office of Research and Innovation, the Graduate School, the NC State University Libraries, the Office of Undergraduate Research and University Communications and Marketing.
-Envisioning Research was open to faculty, staff, graduate students, postdoctoral researchers and undergraduates.
+The Envisioning Research Contest is a collaborative effort by NC State’s Office of Research and Innovation, the Graduate School, the NC State University Libraries, the Office of Undergraduate Research and University Communications and Marketing.
+Envisioning Research is open to faculty, staff, graduate students, postdoctoral researchers and undergraduates.

 In this project, we used a light absorber based on earth-abundant elements confined in a micelle and an energy acceptor to generate a high energy photon (deep blue) from 2 lower energy photons (cyan blue) in water.
 This process, known as photochemical upconversion, was achieved by triplet-triplet annihilation of the energy acceptor excited states.
 While this process is very well studied in organic solvents, it proves to be challenging in water for multiple reasons.
 The micellar design (see image) provided a viable route to circumvent these challenges and to realize photochemical upconversion in neat water which can open the scope of studying many photoredox applications that operate under environmental-friendly conditions and using earth-abundant copper metal as the photosensitizer.

 Authors: Rémi Fayad, Anh Thy Bui, Samuel G. Shepard, Felix N. Castellano

 Graduate Student/Postdoc Photography, Honorable Mention, by Alejandro Valdes and Aymee Alvarez